ec-europa/europa-component-library/src/website/src/pages/ec/guidelines/images/index.md

 <svg
   focusable="false"
   aria-hidden="true"
-  data-ecl-accordion2-icon="true"
+  data-ecl-accordion-icon="true"
   class="ecl-accordion2__toggle-icon ecl-icon ecl-icon--m"
 >
-  <use
+  <use xlink:href="/component-library/dist/media/icons.865a18d2.svg#plus"></use>
-    xlink:href="/component-library/dist/media/icons.865a18d2.svg#ui--plus"
-  ></use>
 </svg>
 ```

 To have actual plus sign icon rendered correctly, replace the `/component-library/` path to your absolute or relative path where you have hosted ECL resources.
-Also, the `865a18d2` value can be removed to be `icons.svg#ui--plus`.
+Also, the `865a18d2` value can be removed to be `icons.svg#plus`.

 ## Editing visuals